vincentchachere/Azure-Network-Protocols/README.md

 ### 8. ) Observe DHCP Traffic

 <ins>EXPLANATION</ins>: DHCP stands for Dynamic Host Configuration Protocol.
-This protocol dynamically assigns an IP address and other network configuration parameters to each device on a network, so they can communicate with other IP networks.
+DHCP uses UDP port 67 on the server side and UDP port 68 on the client side.
+DHCP also has two versions: DHCPv4 and DHCPv6 to support IPv4 and IPv6, respectively.
+These two versions, much like the two versions of IP, are very different and are therefore considered separate protocols and use separate ports.
+The DHCP protocol dynamically assigns an IP address and other network configuration parameters to each device on a network, so they can communicate with other IP networks.
 This is all done in the background where there is a DHCP server inside of Azure that is 'invisible'.
 This is where the DHCP server will reissue our IP Address and we can then observe the traffic within Wireshark.

 <ins>You can force the renewal of an ip address by doing the following</ins>: